Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps: Quantum-classical mapping and Monte Carlo simulation

 \section{Quantum-classical mapping and Monte Carlo simulation}

-As done by Moessner, Sondhi, and Chandra \cite{moessner_two-dimensional_2000,moessner_ising_2001,moessner_phase_2001}, the 2D \QDM{} on a hexagonal lattice can be studied by mapping it first to a 2D \QIM{} on the (dual) triangular lattice.
-The resulting Ising-type quantum model can be studied efficiently using world-line Quantum Monte Carlo \cite{Suzuki1977-58} by approximating its partition function and observables by those of a classical 3D Ising-type model (CIM) on a stack of triangular 2D lattices (quantum-classical mapping) as described in the following sub-sections.
+As done by Moessner \emph{et al.}\ \cite{moessner_two-dimensional_2000,moessner_ising_2001,moessner_phase_2001}, the 2D \QDM{} on a hexagonal lattice can be studied by mapping it first to a 2D \QIM{} on the (dual) triangular lattice.
+The resulting Ising-type quantum model can be studied efficiently using world-line quantum Monte Carlo \cite{Suzuki1976,Suzuki1977-58} by approximating its partition function and observables by those of a classical 3D Ising-type model (CIM) on a stack of triangular 2D lattices (quantum-classical mapping) as described in the following subsections.
 We accelerate the Monte Carlo simulation of the classical 3D model through suitable cluster updates.